-Stream (on SharePoint), the new version of Microsoft Stream
+Stream (built on SharePoint), the new version of Microsoft Stream

-The information contained in this topic is meant to provide a preview of the upcoming version of Microsoft Stream which will be launched later this year.
+The information contained in this topic is meant to provide a preview of Microsoft Stream (built on SharePoint,) which will be launched later this year.
 Some features, screens, or functionality included in this topic may be modified, replaced, or removed without notice in the final release.
 Also, any release date mentioned is an estimate and may change.

 A new vision for Microsoft Stream empowers users to create, share, discover, and manage video just as they would any other file.